WhaddaMakers/RGB-LED-ring-shield-for-MicroBit/README.md

-# WPM463 2 channel Solid State Relay module
+# WPSE475 Whadda RGB LED ring shield for micro:bit

 This example will repeatedly turn both SSR channels on and off.

-## Library dependencies
+## Extensions used
-* None
+* neopixel

 ## Wiring diagram
 ![](./wiring_diagram.png)